angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 two cards left in your library on its resolution, other times it means needing to have no cards left in your library on resolution.
 The former is known as an _imperfect pile_ and the latter a _perfect pile_.
-An _imperfect pile_ is named as such because if your opponent is able to remove the Oracle from play prior to resolution of its trigger (thus reducing your devotion to {U}) then you will not win the game.
+An _imperfect pile_ is named as such because if your opponent is able to remove the oracle from play prior to resolution of its trigger (thus reducing your devotion to {U}) then you will not win the game.